ariebrainware/kkopi-catering-backend/README.md

 If you are want to contribute, you can fork this repo and make as your own repo.
 Then clone it so can make changes locally.
 I suggest you to see complete branch  in `base repo`, yeah we call this repo as `base repo`.
 Or after you clone it, simple type `git branch -a`.
 It will list all branch in `base repo`.

 ### FAQ
-1. How can i contribute?
+1. How can I contribute?
-    A: You can help us create new feature, maintain existing code, give us an idea in [Idea Board](https://github.com/ariebrainware/kkopi-catering/projects/1#column-4146048)4
+    A: You can help us create new feature, maintain existing code, give us an idea in [Idea Board](https://github.com/ariebrainware/kkopi-catering/projects/1#column-4146048)
+2. How to Install and getting started?
+    A: Here's the [Installation](#Installation) part.

 ## Installation
-You can follow this step to setup
+You can follow this step to setup:
 * Fork this repo
+* Then clone forked repo to your local machine
+* Type `git flow init` then hit `enter` for the rest question.
+* Install dependencies
 ```sh
 yarn
 yarn start